yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It suggests using Azure Migrate: Server Migration for Azure migration since this will convert the boot type to BIOS.](Images/Exercise1/unsupported-boot-type-portal.png)

 13. Take a few minutes to explore other aspects of the migration assessment.
 Check why the UbuntuWAF is marked as 'conditionally ready for Azure', and explore the costs associated with the migration.

+#### Task summary <!-- omit in toc -->

+In this task you created and configured an Azure Migrate migration assessment.

 ### Task 5: Configure dependency visualization